-Twenty years from now you will find me standing on the deck of a research vessel wearing rainboots and seawater.
-Maybe I’ll be searching for the deep-sea lander I sent down eight hours ago, surfacing from 11,000 meters.
-I could be collecting specimens to study carbon isotopic composition of the everchanging hadal environment.
+Twenty years from now you will find me standing on the deck of a research vessel wearing rainboots and covered in seawater.
+I’ll be searching for the deep-sea lander I sent down eight hours ago, surfacing from 11,000 meters.
+Our mission was to collect specimens of carbon isotopic composition in the everchanging hadal environment.
 Maybe I’ll be holding binoculars in one hand and a long sampling device in the other, searching for whale feces.
 I could be studying the ecological significance of whale fecal matter that circulates nutrients to promote phytoplankton proliferation and carbon sequestration.
 No matter what career I ultimately pursue, my contributions to the underwater world will fulfil these four topics I believe are essential to achieve change.

 Whole picture perspective.
 I strive to understand and preserve the global ocean network.
 This requires a worldly perspective and ecologically-minded approach to research; encom passing both human and organismal relationships.
 My goal is to achieve preservation of humanity through promoting ecological success in the face of our rapidly changing earth.
 My research will not just focus on using science to protect a species, but it will involve practical techniques to engage local communities in conservation efforts for the wellbeing of the ocean and people.
 By achieving this, I hope to convey the message that we are all connected to the ocean.

 Connect to protect.
-I envision myself as acting as a bridge between science and people.
-In order to teach about the ocean, I will need to connect people to its beauty.
-People need to first learn about the ocean before understanding why its protection is crucial.
-Sylvia Earle notes: “The oceans deserve our respect and care, but you need to know something before you can care about it.”
-The goals I have established for my Scholarship year will help me to deepen my empathy and develop skills in science communication.
-I can work with Americans from the Midwest who have never seen the ocean, or children from coastal communities around the world.
-Science communication is a crucial tool for applying research to action.
-For example, seeing a deceased whale with trash in her stomach will force people to face the consequences of plastic consumption.
+“The oceans deserve our respect and care, but you need to know something before you can care about it.” .
+I will use part of my time as a scholar to connect people to the ocean’s beauty.
 Only when connections are established can change happen.
-If politicians fail to enforce change, then change must come directly from the people.
-My role in the scheme of this will be to convey science in a way that encourages activism.
-I will work with communities that rely directly on the ocean to ensure social well-being.
+I will spend a portion of my time as a Rolex scholar in areas without an ocean coastline as-well as those that rely directly on the ocean to educate and instill the same passion and respect for the ocean my mentors instilled in me.
+Clear communication of complex scientific work, such as showing people a deceased whale with trash in her stomach will lead to people questioning the implications of plastic consumption.
 The health of people directly depends on the health of the ocean.
-I hope to empower people to protect valuable resources through sustainable fishing and sustainable material production.
+I hope to empower people to protect valuable resources through sustainable fishing.
+An inclusive message to a broad audience is an effective tool for turning research into action, and that is how we create change.

+We cannot rely on our political leaders alone to lead the change, we as society must be the , change.
+The activist in me hopes to create a cascading effect through motivational and informational talks that I will give throughout my scholar period to inspire activism in others. .
 Through the Scholarship I will connect with organizations around the world that work with coastal communities to provide resources for implementing change.

-It is important for me to also acknowledge the impact my diving has on our ocean environment.
-As divers, we are attracted to beautiful ecosystems all over the world, and see firsthand how humans destroy them.
-However, we must keep in mind that through travel we contribute to carbon emissions and through diving, environmental stress.
-I intend to use my position as a researcher, advocate, and inevitable tourist to work with divers to endorse sustainable ecotourism.
-This is to promote environmental protection, educating tourists, and provide financial stability for host communities.
+The harm that scientists, divers and other in the oceanographic community contribute to while doing their work to protect it can never be fully redressed.
+Diving is a privilege and traveling to and interacting with the ocean environments places stress on it. common commercial travel contributes to carbon emissions increasing, environmental stress.
+Therefore, eco-friendly principles will guide my travels.
+I would also like to spend time educating people about ecotourism.
 For example, Oslob, Philippines has overcome poverty through establishing whale shark tourism, in turn protecting the whale sharks from finning.
+The goals I have established for my Scholarship year will help me to deepen my empathy and develop skills in science communication